Dave Kindig - Owner/Designer

 Valerie Gillies - Office Manager Extraordinaire

-Valerie has been a huge part of the Kindig-It team for over 9 years.
+Miss "Vintage Valerie" has been a huge part of the Kindig-It team for over 11 years.
 She started managing her first company at the young age of 16.
-Valerie is responsible for the inner workings of Kindig-it Design, everything from collections, customer relations, managing client builds and beautiful pin-up girl.
-Valerie has a vibrant personality, her laugh is completely infectious, and she has maintained positive relationships with all of Kindig-it Designs customers over the years.
-Valerie's passion for her professional life is dwarfed by the passion for her husband and three beautiful daughters.
-Valerie is a hip hop maniac on the weekends and collects fresh eggs from her chickens every morning.
+Valerie is responsible for... the inner workings & fine tuning of Kindig-it Design, everything from collections, customer relations, managing client builds and keeping the fellas including Dave in the right direction.

 Kevin Schiele - Shop Foreman